Stepping Up Your Game: 8 Tips To Raise Your Freelance Rate On Ongoing Clients

 So apart from clearly expressing how much you enjoy and appreciate working with them, give them a couple of months notice.

 If you have the chance to ask for a raise in person, you should go with that.
 It’s more direct and it gives you the chance to discuss potential objections in real time.

 This is often not the case with freelancers, though.
 Your client might be in another city or even in another country.
-An email is the way to go then, just make sure that you:
+Then, an email is the way to go.
+Just make sure that you:

 - state your appreciation and gratitude towards your client, pointing out how much working with them has taught you

 - let them know of new skills you have acquired that will result in higher quality, faster work and – hm – your hourly rate increase

 - point out how your services have helped them in the past

 - offer them a special discount or extended time limit to adapt your pay if they are clients you absolutely want to keep

 - prompt them to contact you if they need to discuss it further.